Francia Márquez: Minister of Equality and Equity (2023-2025)

-Vice Presidency (2022–present)
+Vice Presidency (2022–2026)

 Márquez was sworn in as vice president on 7 August 2022.
 She is also designated to take office as Minister for Women and Equality in the Cabinet of Gustavo Petro.

 During a January 2023 speech to the UN Security Council, Márquez pledged to hold a session of the United Nations Security Council in Colombia, saying:

 "Our central commitment is to guarantee the life of the entire Colombian population, take care of those who have assumed the defense of human rights as their main cause, protect the communities that are in the middle of the crossfire".

 She escaped another assassination attempt in January 2023.
 An explosive was discovered by her security detail on the road leading to her home.

 Márquez was the target of great criticism, from her position as an activist and defender of Afro rights, as well as for the living conditions that her status as vice president entails, she has also been the target of racist attacks.